liftoff-app/liftoff/.github/ISSUE_TEMPLATE/---feature-request.md

 ---
 name: "\U0001F680 Feature request"
-about: Suggest an idea for Lemmur
+about: Suggest an idea for Lemmynade
 title: ""
 labels: enhancement
 assignees: ""